SusannaGreen/LearningMatch/README.md

 # LearningMatch
 A Siamese neural network that has learned the match manifold, see paper for more infomation.
+The datasets used to train LearningMatch can be accessed on Zenodo (10.5281/zenodo.14773846).

 In order to use LearningMatch please make sure you install the following key packages NumPy, Joblib, Typing, Pandas, PyTorch, and PyCBC.
 See the `requirements.txt` for more information on versions.